 Wrist injuries can range from minor to severe but even the minor injuries can cause a lot of pain and discomfort.
 But as well as that, the fact that we use our wrists all the time without really thinking about it, if we suddenly were unable to, we would be at a real loss as we would suddenly be prevented from doing the majority of our everyday activities, even simple actions such as washing our hands could become a real task with an injured wrist.
 Certain jobs may become impossible until the injury has healed leaving people at a financial loss, or constant personal care may be required for a time which could cause a level of embarrassment for some.
 In fact there are many areas within our lives where having an injured wrist could have a huge negative impact.

-If you have suffered a wrist injury due to someone else’s negligence, then you should be entitled to make a wrist injury compensation claim for the pain and suffering you have endured and for any financial losses you may have incurred as a result of your injury.
-However, making a personal injury claim can be a bit of a minefield and quite confusing at times.
+If you have suffered a wrist injury due to someone else’s negligence, then you should be entitled to make wrist injury compensation claims for the pain and suffering you endured and for any financial losses you may have incurred as a result of your injury.
+However, making wrist injury claims can be a bit of a minefield and quite confusing at times.
 Therefore, Legal Helpline have put together this guide to give lots of information on how to make a compensation claim, what’s involved, average wrist injury settlement amounts and much more.
 After reading through the guide, feel free to call Legal Helpline for further guidance and to find out how we can help you to make a successful claim.

 The wrist is primarily made up of two main bones that are in the forearm, the radius and the ulna, and also eight different carpal bones called the navicular / scaphoid, the triquetrum, the lunate, the trapezium, the pisiform, the capitate, the trapezoid and the hamate.
 The bones are surrounded by muscle and tendons and held together by ligaments.

-Any damage that occurs to any of the parts of the wrist could result in a number of different injuries, the most common types being:
+Any damage that occurs to any of the parts of the wrist could result in a number of different injuries, with some leading to wrist injury claims.
+The most common types being: